dli85/MNIST/README.md

 ## Requirements

-Use pip to install the requirements
+Use pip to install the required libraries:

 ```bash
 pip install tensorflow matplotlib numpy